-On April 8, 2016, the DOL published a final regulation ("the DOL Fiduciary Rule"), which more broadly defines the circumstances under which a person or entity may be considered a fiduciary for purposes of the prohibited transaction rules of the Employee Retirement Income Security Act ("ERISA") and the Internal Revenue Code ("IRC").
+On April 8, 2016, the DOL published a final regulation ("the DOL Fiduciary Rule"), which more broadly defines the circumstances under which a person or entity may be considered a fiduciary for purposes of the prohibited transaction rules of the Employee Retirement Income Security Act ("ERISA") and Internal Revenue Code ("IRC") Section 4975.
+IRC Section 4975 prohibits certain types of compensation paid by third parties with respect to transactions involving assets in qualified accounts, including IRAs.
 In connection with the DOL Fiduciary Rule, the DOL also issued new exemptions and amended several existing exemptions.
-On February 3, 2017, the President of the United States issued a memorandum directing the DOL to review the DOL Fiduciary Rule and the exemptions to determine whether they should be revised or rescinded.
-The DOL Fiduciary Rule and transitional exemptions became applicable on June 9, 2017, with the final exemptions scheduled to go into effect on July 1, 2019.
-The period from June 9, 2017 to July 1, 2019 is referred to as the "Transition Period."
-The DOL has stated that it is conducting the mandated review and will make the determinations directed by the President's memorandum during the Transition Period.
+On February 3, 2017, the President of the United States issued a memorandum directing the DOL to review the DOL Fiduciary Rule to determine, based on certain factors. whether the rule should be revised or rescinded.
+The DOL Fiduciary Rule, which was set to become "applicable" on April 10, 2017, may be delayed for an unspecified period while the Secretary of Labor prepares an updated economic and legal analysis on the impact of the DOL Fiduciary Rule.